Search

 Use the search bar above to find information throughout our website.
 Or choose a topic you want to learn more about.

-Gain the confidence you need to invest by learning a few basic terms.
 The more you know, the easier it can be to make sense of investing jargon.

 The rewards & risks of stocks

-• You receive a portion of the company's profits in the form of a dividend (though not all companies pay dividends)
+• You receive a portion of the company's profits in the form of a dividend (though not all companies pay dividends).

 With this in mind, stocks tend to be a better fit if you have a long-term investment horizon.
 When you're building assets for a retirement that's decades away, a temporary dip in your portfolio's value might not throw you off track.
 You have time for the market to pick up again and potentially regain lost ground.